theflyoccultist/http_server/README.md

 ## Project Structure

 - `server.c`: Contains the socket implementation.
+- `html_file.c`: A separate program to read / free HTML files.
 - `main.c`: Connects the C files together.
+- `run_server.sh`: A simple Bash script wrapper to load files into the server.
+- `public/`: A folder containing a simple HTML / CSS / JS example website.
+Feel free to replace it with your own files.

 ## How to Build